Why do my gums bleed when I brush my teeth?

 Are bleeding gums serious?

 Bleeding gums is very common, although it is not serious in some cases.
 Patients’ gums may bleed with excessive contact that may irritate the soft tissue causing inflammation.
 Bleeding gums is a common side-effect of brushing too hard.
-If you find that your gums bleed consistently, it is a good idea to schedule an appointment with your dentist to ensure that you do not have gum disease.
+If you find that your gums bleed consistently, schedule an appointment with our dentist to ensure that you do not have gum disease.

 How do you treat bleeding gums?

 The best way to treat bleeding gums is to practice a more regimented oral care routine.
 This includes brushing twice daily, flossing at least once daily, and using mouthwash.
 Lowering stress levels and quitting smoking can also help your gums stop bleeding.
-You must visit the dentist for treatment if you have been diagnosed with gum disease.
+You must visit our dentist for treatment if you have a gum disease diagnosis.

 Salt water rinses are a great way to soothe and heal gum infections.
 Rinsing with warm salt water draws out any infection and soothes the soft tissue reducing inflammation.
 Although, this does not cure bleeding gums due to gum disease.